emphasis87/mpfr.NET/README.md

 A .NET wrapper for the GNU MPFR library

-    This assembly comes with prepackaged libmpfr-4.dll for x86 and x64 Windows OS along with all runtime dependencies based on msys2/mingw64 compiler.
+This assembly comes with prepackaged libmpfr-4.dll for x86 and x64 Windows OS
+<br>along with all runtime dependencies based on msys2/mingw64 compiler.

-    <br>If you wish to compile and distribute your own, see [libmpfr-msys2-mingw64](https://github.com/emphasis87/libmpfr-msys2-mingw64) on github for a tutorial.
+If you wish to compile and distribute your own libmpfr-4.dll,
+<br>see [libmpfr-msys2-mingw64](https://github.com/emphasis87/libmpfr-msys2-mingw64) on github for a tutorial.

 1. **Install**